RubbyXu/checkout_demo/README.md

 There are mainly two components in this project: Checkout and Policy handlers.
 - Checkout is a Class and it provides two functions: total() and scan().
 - Function total() will return the final items amount.
-- Function scan() will scan each item and apply the policies, it will calulate the total amount at the same time.
-The input of scan() is single product information.
+- Function scan() will scan each item and apply the policy handler.
+- Policy handlers could handler different kinds of pricing policies, it will calulate the total amount and return it to scan().
 ## Files Structure
 ```
 - src/